jlmelville/smallvis/docs/ncvis.md

 1. Discuss the nuts and bolts of the implementation according to the [source code](https://github.com/stat-ml/ncvis).
-2. Write out the gradients as they are expressed in the source code, sticking as close as possuble to how it's done in the code.
+2. Write out the gradients as they are expressed in the source code, sticking as close as possible to how it's done in the code.
 3. Express the code gradients in a way that using the quantities and symbols used in the paper as much as possible and is easier to compare with other methods.